kalyanivasave/heart-disease-risk-analysis/README.md

 # Heart Disease Risk Analysis

-A compact machine-learning project that demonstrates supervised classification (K-Nearest Neighbors) and unsupervised clustering (K-Means) on a heart disease dataset.
+A machine learning project that demonstrates supervised classification (K-Nearest Neighbors) and unsupervised clustering (K-Means) on a heart disease dataset.
 The analysis predicts heart-disease presence and explores relationships between features such as Age and Maximum Heart Rate (MaxHR).

 ## Project structure